Receive occasional emails with exclusive content, blog updates, and special offers

 Consume 10 shades of vegetables and fruit per day.
 Different shades, eg dark green kale and light green peas, indicate the presence of different micronutrients in foods.

 If you’re not sure your diet is varied enough, or you don’t have access to a wide range of ingredients, multivitamin supplements can help.
-The micronutrients in them won’t be as bioavailable (easily absorbed) as from real foods, so I’d recommend investing in a product that uses plant-based rather than synthetic micronutrients.
+The micronutrients in them won’t be as bioavailable (easily absorbed) as those in real foods, so I’d recommend investing in a product that uses plant-based rather than synthetic micronutrients.

 7. Physical Techniques